 fine of up to £5,000

-account quickly and easily online now and it is FREE.
-It should take no more than
+easy and it is FREE, and it should take no more than 5 minutes.

 online facilities then ring Ofcom direct on 0300 123 1000 or

 020 7981 3131 You will find them very helpful.)